-Every dollar you donate provides food for four meals to the hungry in our community.
+Every dollar you donate provides six meals to the hungry in our community.
 Thanks to the hard work of hundreds of volunteers and the generosity of many food donors, we are able to provide quality products and reliable service to our community year round.

 The Donor Bill of Rights is based on voluntary action for the common good.
 It is a tradition of giving and sharing that is primary to the quality of life.
 To assure that philanthropy merits the respect and trust of the general public, and that donors and prospective donors can have full confidence in the not-for-profit organizations and causes they are asked to support, we declare that all donors have these rights:

 - To be informed of the organization’s mission, of the way the organization intends to use donated resources, and of its capacity to use donations effectively for their intended purposes.

 - To be informed of the identity of those serving on the organization’s governing board, and to expect the board to exercise prudent judgement in its stewardship responsibilities.